Shia Islam in the Indian subcontinent: Community

-Shi'ism in Modern Bangladesh
+Shi'ism in modern Bangladesh

 Upon partition of the subcontinent in 1947, most of the Shia neighbourhoods of Murshidabad and Calcutta became part of India.
-Today, there is a small Shia community in Dhaka and the western part of the country, estimated to be roughly 2% of the total population.
+Today, there is a small Shia community in Dhaka and the western part of the country.

 Many of the Shias in Bangladesh originally trace their ancestry to the states of Uttar Pradesh and Bihar in India.
-Some parts of Bangladesh, such as Moulvibazar in Greater Sylhet and Chittagong were also influenced by an influx of Iranian settlers like the Prithimpassa Family, who were able to spread Shia Islam in the Kulaura Upazila of Moulvibazar.
+Some parts of Bangladesh, such as Moulvibazar in Greater Sylhet and Chittagong were also influenced by an influx of Iranian settlers like the Prithimpassa family, who were able to spread Shia Islam in the Kulaura Upazila of Moulvibazar.